nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Deleting an allergy: `delAllergy`

-Deletes an allergy or multiple allergies to an existing patient in MediBase3.
+Deletes an allergy or multiple allergies from an existing patient in MediBase3.

 Format: `delAllergy i/NRIC al/ALLERGY…`